 Known as easily sociable and hardworking dogs, the Lab can even lick your feet at all times.
 That is how much he loves you and loves being around you.

-They are an intelligent breed.
+They are an intelligent and loyal breed.
 But what makes them ideal family pets is their clownish nature and sense of humor.
 You can and should expect some aloofness of the Kuvasz.

 At the end of the day, they are loyal pets who appreciate every second of the attention you give to them.
 Because of their large size, you can also use the Kuvasz as a great guard dog.

 Fun fact: some boxer puppies are born white.
 Boxers are characterized as playful, loyal companions, who also make great guard dogs.
 Do not let their size fool you.
-They are clownish dogs that love to play with their humans.
+They are clownish dogs that love to play with their loved ones.

 The boxer enjoys getting plenty of exercises.
 While they are large, they are awesome with children.
 The boxer is very patient with little children, perfectly aware of his size.
 In the same time, he is protective and does not let anything or anyone hurt his little friends.